Petr Cibulka

 Petr Cibulka (born 27 October 1950) is a Czech politician and former dissident.
 He is the founder and leader of the minor Right Bloc political party.

 Communist era

 Cibulka was born in Brno, Czechoslovakia.
-As a former member of Charter 77, Cibulka was imprisoned multiple times during Communist rule in Czechoslovakia.
+As a former member of Charter 77, He was imprisoned multiple times during the Communist rule in Czechoslovakia.
 Prior to the Velvet Revolution in 1989, Cibulka had been arrested three times, and spent a total of four years in prison for distributing non-official cultural and musical material.
 During the Velvet Revolution, he was again arrested and imprisoned.

 StB archives disclosure

 In the early 1990s, Cibulka published material from still-classified StB archives, containing lists of tens of thousands names of people with connections to the secret services.
 In 1999, he published a second edition of the list in book form.
 The book sold five times as many copies as the average work of fiction.
 A searchable electronic version was added later.

 In 2003, the Czech government published similar, but much shorter lists, along with the very few personal files kept by the StB.